How to measure CRM ROI: Metrics, formula & strategies

 4. Maintain clean data

 Your CRM is only as reliable as the data it holds.
-Further, clean data improves decision-making and ensures that your CRM insights are actionable and trustworthy.
+Further, data quality improves decision-making and ensures that your CRM insights are actionable and trustworthy.

 Prioritize regular data hygiene to: